AlaBouali/lulzer/README.md

 # lulzer
-new python ddoser which is using "shotgun" technique to distribute the http flood through tens of thousands of HTTP/HTTPS/SOCKS4/SOCKS5 proxies.
+New python ddoser which is using "shotgun" technique to distribute the http flood through tens of thousands of HTTP/HTTPS/SOCKS4/SOCKS5 proxies.

+This script is for educationnal purposes only!!
+Use it on your own responsability.

 Requirement: